John-Colvin/YAIDIP/README.md

 - *code generation:* when generating code, the tight integration between the string literal fragments and the expressions to be inserted is essential to the process;
 - *scripting:* shell scripts use string interpolation very frequently, to the extent that the mechanics of quoting and interpolation is an essential focus of all shell scripting languages;
-- *casual printing, tracing, logging, and debugging:* sometimes, such tasks have more focus on the expressions to be printed, than on formatting paraphernalia.
+- *casual printing, tracing, logging, and debugging:* often, such tasks have more focus on the expressions to be printed, than on separating formatting paraphernalia from the data to be formatted.

-Such needs are served poorly by either the interspersion approach and the format-string approach.
+The following examples show that such needs are served poorly by either the interspersion approach and the format-string approach.
 Consider an example of code generation adapted from the implementation of `std.bitmanip.bitfields`:

 ```d
 enum result = text(